Chikka Devaraja

-Devaraja Wodeyar II (22 September 1645 – 16 November 1704) was the fourteenth maharaja of the Kingdom of Mysore from 1673 to 1704.
+Chikka Devaraja Wodeyar II (22 September 1645 – 16 November 1704) was the fourteenth maharaja of the Kingdom of Mysore from 1673 to 1704.
 During this time, Mysore saw further significant expansion after his predecessors.
 During his rule, centralised military power increased to an unprecedented degree for the region.

 Early years

 Chikka Devaraja was born on 22 September 1645, the eldest son of Maharani Amrit Ammani and Dodda Deva Raja (Devaraja Wodeyar I's elder brother), who had been the governor of a Mysore Kingdom town.
 He succeeded his uncle, Devaraja Wodeyar I upon the latter's death on 11 February 1673.
 He was installed on the Mysore throne on 28 February 1673.
 He continued his predecessor's expansion by conquering Maddagiri, thereby making Mysore contiguous to the Carnatic-Bijapur-Balaghat province administered by Venkoji, the Raja of Tanjore, and Shivaji's half-brother.